-During our trip to Malmö, we also stopped by Riseberga Parken in Malmö after seeing how gorgeous the colours in autumn were!
-While you will probably like most of the parks in autumn in Sweden, this one takes the cake in cosiness!
+During our trip to Malmö, we also stopped by Riseberga Parken in Malmö after seeing how gorgeous the colors in autumn were!
+While you will probably like most of the parks in autumn in Sweden, this one takes the cake in coziness!
 Especially with the little wooden bridge near the main road – how charming!

 7. Malmö City Library

-I know you’re probably thinking ‘why see a library in autumn’?
+I know you’re probably thinking ‘why see a library in autumn in Sweden’?
 But let me tell you, this library has the most amazing view of the park next door and the architecture and the nature work so harmoniously in here that you simply must visit the library if you find yourself in Malmö!

 8. Liseberg during Halloween